cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   }
 - `vscId: uint64` is a monotonic strictly increasing and positive ID that is used to uniquely identify the VSCs sent to the consumer chains.
   Note that `0` is used as a special ID for the mapping from consumer heights to provider heights.
-- `initH: Map<string, Height>` is a mapping from consumer chain IDs to the heights on the provider chain.
+- `initialHeights: Map<string, Height>` is a mapping from consumer chain IDs to the heights on the provider chain.
   For every consumer chain, the mapping stores the height when the CCV channel to that consumer chain is established.
   Note that the provider validator set at this height matches the validator set at the height when the first VSC is provided to that consumer chain.
   It enables the mapping from consumer heights to provider heights.